 Students majoring in LSJ can certainly study abroad at other locations than those specifically run by LSJ faculty.
 The central office for study abroad at UW is the International Programs and Exchanges Office, which supports students at all levels of searching for, applying for, and paying for study abroad.
 It is vital to plan a study abroad well in advance of the quarter of study in order to have all the appropriate paperwork completed, and in order to meet application deadlines.

 Students who are preparing for a study abroad that they feel should count for credit in LSJ can meet with the departmental adviser to discuss plans.
-In most cases, the evaluation of study abroad credits is officially determined only after a student returns from their trip.
+In some cases, the evaluation of study abroad credits is officially determined only after a student returns from their trip.
+Please read the How to Earn LSJ Credit for Study Abroad handout prior to meeting with the LSJ Adviser.
+This handout includes a list of study abroad programs with courses that count towards LSJ requirements.

 A special note about law classes taken abroad.